johnshew/NagbotOnGraph/notes.md

  # MVP

 * The notification contains a URL that leads to the web app - where we assume the user is logged in - that shows the task.
 (P0)
+  * What to do about channels: Teams doesn't support markdown, right?
+But it does support cards with links.
+SMS doesn't support anything.
+Mail supports markdown
 * The user mark can mark the task as complete.
 This should immediately save and you can also click again to mark it not complete (P0)
 * Do work in branch and PR into main.
 * Add a test suite.

+# Consider
+* For the URL - consider having a TTL buffer and use shorter URLs.
+Make it easier for sms channel.
+* Do we want an SMS channel - probably better to nag directly using MMS.
+* Do we want to put the conversations into Monngo - see ConversationManager2 in conversations.ts

 # MVP completed